 We have limited intellectual property rights outside the United States.
 Filing, prosecuting and defending patents on therapeutic candidates in all countries throughout the world would be prohibitively expensive, and our intellectual property rights in some countries outside the United States can be less extensive than those in the United States.
 In addition, the laws of some foreign countries do not protect intellectual property rights to the same extent as federal and state laws in the United States.
-Consequently, we may not be able to prevent third-parties from practicing our inventions in all countries outside the United States, or from selling or importing products made using our inventions in and into the United States or other jurisdictions.
+Consequently, we may not be able to prevent third-parties from practicing our inventions in all countries outside the United States or other jurisdictions.
 Competitors may use our technologies in jurisdictions where we have not obtained patent protection to develop their own products and, further, may export otherwise infringing products to territories where we have patent protection, but enforcement is not as strong as in the United States.
 These products may compete with our products and our patents or other intellectual property rights may not be effective or sufficient to prevent them from competing.